 - (1) The Board does not endorse the Orbic Nominees and recommends that you vote "FOR" the election of the five (5) nominees proposed by the Board. - Typically, this proposal is considered to be a "routine" matter, and we would not expect any broker non-votes.
-Typically, if you hold your shares in street name and do not provide voting instructions to your broker, bank, or other nominee that holds your shares, your broker, bank, or other nominee generally has discretionary authority to vote your shares on this proposal.
-However, to the extent that the Orbic Group provides a blue proxy card (or voting instruction form to stockholders who hold their shares in "street name"), the proposal included in this proxy statement will be a "non-routine" matter with respect to such stockholders, and brokers, banks, or other nominees will not have discretionary voting authority to vote on any proposal presented at the Annual Meeting.
-If, however, the Orbic Group does not provide a blue proxy card (or voting instruction form to stockholders who hold their shares in "street name"), then this proposal would be considered to be a "routine" matter with respect to those stockholders, and such stockholders' broker, bank, or other nominee would be able to vote upon the matter if the stockholders do not provide them with specific voting instructions.
-However, in that event, it is possible that a broker, bank, or other nominee may choose not to exercise discretionary authority with respect to this proposal.
-In that case, if you do not instruct your broker, bank, or other nominee how to vote with respect to this proposal, your broker, bank, or other nominee may not vote with respect to such proposal.
+Typically, if you hold your shares in street name and do not provide voting instructions to your broker, bank or other nominee that holds your shares, your broker, bank or other nominee generally has discretionary authority to vote your shares on this proposal.
+However, to the extent that the Orbic Group provides a blue proxy card (or voting instruction form to stockholders who hold their shares in "street name"), the proposal included in this proxy statement will be a "non-routine" matter with respect to such stockholders, and brokers will not have discretionary voting authority to vote on any proposal presented at the Annual Meeting.
+If, however, the Orbic Group does not provide a blue proxy card (or voting instruction form to stockholders who hold their shares in "street name"), then this proposal would be considered to be a "routine" matter with respect to those stockholders, and such stockholders' broker, bank or other nominee would be able to vote upon the matter if the stockholders do not provide them with specific voting instructions.
+However, in that event, it is possible that a broker may choose not to exercise discretionary authority with respect to this proposal.
+In that case, if you do not instruct your broker how to vote with respect to this proposal.
 To the extent there are broker non-votes, they will have no effect on this proposal.
-Therefore, we encourage you to instruct your broker, bank, or other nominee to vote your shares by filling out and returning the enclosed WHITE proxy card. - (3) Abstentions are not applicable.
+Therefore, we encourage you to instruct your broker, bank or other nominee to vote your shares by filling out and returning the enclosed WHITE proxy card. - (3) Abstentions are not applicable.
 Votes withheld will not be counted as votes cast and will have no effect.

-What happens if I return a WHITE proxy card but give voting instructions for fewer than five (5) nominees?
+What happens if I return a WHITE proxy card but give voting instructions for fewer than five (5) candidates?